marcusleandro/starwarsapi/README.md

 		"climate": "Temperate",
 		"terrain": "Rain Forest",
 	}
-please note that all parametes 'name', 'climate' and 'terrain' are required otherwise a error can occur.
+please note that all parametes 'name', 'climate' and 'terrain' are required otherwise an error can occur.

 ### List Planets: